-For the 2020 general election in Minnesota, ballots must be postmarked on or before Election Day on November 3, and received by your county election office within seven calendar days, by November 10.
+Ballots must be postmarked on or before Election Day.
 Ballots can be returned by traditional USPS mail or any package delivery service, such as UPS or FedEx.

 You can return your ballot in person no later than 3 p.m. on Election Day to the office that sent your ballot.
 You're allowed to drop off ballots for up to three other voters, but you'll need ID with the name and signature if returning for someone else.